Jaime Martínez Tolentino: Writing career

 It was also during this period that he joined the group of young Puerto Rican writers connected to the literary magazine Mester: the novelist Carmelo Rodríguez Torres, the narrator Wilfredo Ruiz Oliveras, and the poets Luis Cartañá and Sotero Rivera Avilés.
 Under their influence, Martinez Tolentino began publishing short stories in journals and newspapers, and in 1975, he edited an anthology of their short stories.
 In 1980, he published his play La imagen del otro, and three years later, an original collection of short stories of the fantastic.

 As he continued publishing in Spanish, his interest in Hispanic literature grew.
 He began taking graduate courses in Spanish and Puerto Rican literature, and then taught Spanish literature at the Inter-American University of Puerto Rico, while still also teaching French at the UPR.

 In 1984, Martinez Tolentino resigned from his position as a French professor.
 He attended Purdue University in Indiana, where he acquired fluency in Portuguese, and then he transferred to the University of Massachusetts Amherst, where he received a second M.A. and a second PhD in Spanish and Latin American literature.

 In 1990, he became a Spanish professor at the State University of New York's College at Buffalo, where he continued writing and producing plays.
-He retired from teaching in 2002, but not from writing and publishing.
+He retired from teaching in 2002.